Topics Covered in this blog

 While there are many potential causes behind period nausea, one is related to constipation.
 Another involves dizziness, which we will discuss further in the next section.

-Constipation is a common effect of fibroids and occurs when there is a buildup of stool inside your intestinal tract.
+Constipation is a common effect of fibroids and occurs when a buildup of stool is inside your intestinal tract.
 It is typically defined as having fewer or harder bowel movements than is normal.
 However, keep in mind that what is considered “normal” can vary from person to person.

 When you are constipated, your entire gastrointestinal tract can be thrown off balance.
 This can result in nausea.
 Women with symptomatic fibroids can experience both constipation and constipation-related nausea during their periods.